 - request the restriction of the processing of their personal data in specific cases;

-- receive their personal data in a machine-readable format and send it to another controller (‘data portability’);
+- receive their personal data in a machine-readable format so they can send it to another controller (a.k.a. “data portability”);

 - request that decisions based on automated processing concerning them or significantly affecting them and based on their personal data are made by natural persons, not only by computers.
 They also have the right in this case to express their point of view and to contest the decision.

 Personal data is any information that relates to an identified or identifiable living individual.
-Different pieces of information, which collected together can lead to the identification of a particular person, also constitute personal data.
+Different pieces of information that, when collected together can lead to the identification of a particular person, also constitute personal data.
+Here are some examples:

 - a name and surname;